 - Vaginal Yeast Infections (you can also apply externally to relieve itching)

-Coconut Oil for Chronic Health Problems (when applied topically it is known for aiding, relieving, or even curing these health issues)
+Coconut Oil for Chronic Health Problems (when applied topically it is known for aiding and relieving these health issues)

 - Allergies/Hay Fever – rub a little inside the nostrils for quick relief.
 The pollen will cling to the oil

 - Back Pain/Sore Muscles